dat-lequoc/pdf-flashcards-autogen/README.md

 # PDF Flashcard Generator

 A web application that allows users to upload PDFs, view them, and generate flashcards using Claude AI.
+Export flashcards to CSV for easy import into popular spaced repetition systems like Anki.

 ## Features

 - PDF upload and viewing
 - Text selection for flashcard generation
 - AI-powered flashcard creation using Claude API
-- Flashcard management (view, remove, export to CSV)
+- Flashcard management (view, remove, export to CSV for Anki)
 - Recent PDF history
 - Highlight mode for PDF text